Tetris Attack: Legacy

 Tetris Attack was followed by several sequel games, most using the name Puzzle League in western territories.
-The first of these were Pokémon Puzzle Challenge for the Game Boy Color and Pokémon Puzzle League for the Nintendo 64 in 2000, featuring characters from the Pokémon anime series.
+The first of these were Pokémon Puzzle Challenge for the Game Boy Color and Pokémon Puzzle League for the Nintendo 64 in 2000, featuring characters from the Pokémon franchise.
 A previously unreleased sequel, Panel de Pon 64, was later released as part of Nintendo Puzzle Collection for the GameCube in 2003, followed by Dr. Mario & Puzzle League for the Game Boy Advance in 2005.
 Planet Puzzle League was released for the Nintendo DS in 2007 (renamed to Panel de Pon DS in Japan and Puzzle League DS in Europe), featuring online multiplayer support via the now-defunct Nintendo Wi-Fi Connection service and touch-screen controls.
 A similar game for DSiWare, Puzzle League Express, was released in 2010 for the Nintendo DSi with many of the same features as Planet.

 Several Nintendo games reference Tetris Attack and Panel de Pon.
 The "Lip's Stick", the primary weapon of the main character of Panel de Pon, appears throughout the Super Smash Bros. series since Super Smash Bros.
 Melee, poisoning the opponent.
 Super Smash Bros.
 Brawl features multiple Panel de Pon 64 characters and a red-colored block as collectible stickers.
-A remix of Lip's theme song appears in multiple series entries, beginning with Brawl.
+A remix of Lip's theme song appears in multiple series entries, starting with Brawl, where it can be played on the stage PictoChat in Brawl, Wrecking Crew in Super Smash Bros. for Wii U, and on any miscellaneous Nintendo series stage in Super Smash Bros.
+Ultimate.
 Lip appears in the Japan-only Wii game Captain Rainbow and as a Spirit and Mii Fighter costume in Super Smash Bros.
 Ultimate.
 A 2016 update to Animal Crossing: New Leaf adds a minigame based on the Puzzle League series, titled Animal Crossing Puzzle League.
-Completing the minigame will award the player a costume based on Lip.

-Panel de Pon was released on the Nintendo Switch Online service on May 20, 2020, including in international regions for the first time.
+Panel de Pon was included solely in Japan as part of the 21 games rereleased on the Super Famicom Mini on October 5, 2017, and was made available internationally on the Nintendo Classics service on May 20, 2020.